 The next question to ask yourself is whether or not you can see yourself practicing this advice for 12-months and beyond.
-I emphasize the long-game so much because it’s so important!
+I emphasize the long game so much because it’s so important!

 5. Should This Advice be Guided by a Professional?

-For example, a FODMAP diet is often used for a short period of time for people with severe digestive issues.
-However, many people try this on their own and don’t know how to use it safely, how to make sure it doesn’t feel restrictive, how to integrate back to a maintenance way of eating, and how to properly understand their digestive issues.
+For example, a FODMAP elimination diet is often used for a short period of time for people with severe digestive issues.
+However, so many people try this on their own and end up feeling frustrated, lost, and overwhelmed.

 Putting This Into Practice

-Remember, it’s more important to create a few strong habits and practices that support you for the long-term than it is to try a bunch of things that never truly stick.
+Remember, it’s more important to create a few strong habits and practices that support you for the long term than it is to try a bunch of things that never truly stick.

 Ditch The Guessing Games And Find A Way Of Eating That’s Unique And Right For You